oscal-compass/compliance-trestle/README.md

 `catalog` and `profile` objects can define parameters.
 However, by their nature the parameter definitions are at the regulatory level.
 The `trestle` team has seen a need for an object that can define parameters at the `control-implemenation` level, e.g. `component` is an implementation and `target` is the definition of capabilities of the component.

+### 3rd party supported elements.

+In addition to the core OSCAL models and the `target-definition` trestle provides support for 3rd party schemas for `tasks` and for use as an object model layer.
+By design these will not be supported by core trestle editing commands (e.g. split / merge).

 ## Supported file formats for OSCAL objects.